gnubufferoverflows/ortsoc-opinion-piece/README.md

 Now, if this were the case, why would anyone want to purchase the services of the ORTSOC?
 Consider the fact that it looks better on a Cybersecurity Insurance policy when the organization has a SOC.
 Now consider the amount of money saved.
 Until, of course, there is a major incident, and the insurance company and the client is left wondering what the hell happened.
 This is just a hypothetical, and I am not referring to any real incident here.

 Because of this, I have heard from others who have finished the ORTSOC program that when they go out and do real security operations, they are in for a serious wakeup call.
 A certain amount of class consciousness is necessary as well to understand. *You* are the one paying *your tuiton dollars*, and the practicum is 4-5 credit hours per term.
 You may even be taking out mountains of student debt.
 To those considering this program (as well as current students), this is critical to remember.

+## If you have feedback on this opinion piece
+PRs and issues welcome :)